Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Methodology

-As mentioned before, our proposed attacks can be characterized by the knowledge the attacker has, the method for selecting which new API call to add, and the number of API calls added.
+Our proposed attack's flow is detailed in Figure \ref{fig:The-Proposed-Attack's}.
+As mentioned before, our proposed attacks can be characterized by the knowledge the attacker has, the method for selecting which new API call to add (termed \emph{perturbation type}), and the method to select the number of added API calls (termed \emph{iteration method}).
+As can be seen in Figure \ref{fig:The-Proposed-Attack's}, these characteristics affect the attack's flow.
+These characteristics are described in the subsections below.